Belitung island: 5 reasons it should be your next beach holiday destination

 No doubt the most popular beach on the island, Tanjung Tinggi is tucked neatly in a cove and lined with rock formations which break the waves coming on to the beach.

-A shooting location for award-winning local film The Rainbow Troops, it is perfect for a relaxing bath under the sun.
+A shooting location for award-winning local film The Rainbow Troops, it is perfect for a relaxing bathe under the sun.

 The beach that boasts crystal-clear water and smooth granite rocks - estimated to be 65 million to 200 million years old - is located northwest of the island, about 40 minutes’ drive from the Belitung airport.